golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/managing-golem-wallet.md

 # Your Golem wallet address

-Golem's wallet is automatically initialized for you the first time you start your `yagna` daemon and thus, an address associated with it is also generated automatically.
+Golem's wallet is automatically initialized for you the first time you start your `yagna` service and thus, an address associated with it is also generated automatically.

 To have any kind of funds transferred to your Golem's wallet, you'll need its address.
 You may obtain it using the `id` command: